pemiluAPI/pemilu-data/calon/APIBLUEPRINT.md

     + provinsi (optional, string, `11`) ...
 String id of the `provinsi` (province) that the candidate is running in.
     + agama (optional, string, `islam`) ...
 String full or partial `agama` (religion) of the candidate.
 Will return all matching records.
     + jenis_kelamin (optional, string, `L`) ...
 String `jenis_kelamin` (gender) of the candidate.
+    + acara_terpilih (optional, string, `true`) ...
+String if true, show only candidates who were elected
     + lembaga (optional, string, `DPD`) ...
 String `lembaga` (legislative body) that the candidate is running for.
     + tahun (optional, number, `2014`) ...
 Number `tahun` (election year) that the candidate is running for.
     + apiKey (required, string, `06ec082d057daa3d310b27483cc3962e`) ...
 String `apiKey` of the application.